 While most business laypeople have heard the term, they’re more interested in what machine learning (ML) can do, as opposed to how it works.

-While it could be argued that both are important – even for business people – this article will focus on five current machine learning trends that are likely to be important parts of an expanding field.
+While it could be argued that both are important – even for business people – this article will focus on five current applications of ML that are likely to be important parts of an expanding trend.

 (Note: For a reasonable understanding of the basics of machine learning, you don’t have to take Stanford’s full Coursera class, this short SciPy talk is a good start, and this article on astronml.org is a nice overview for the generally educated public).